-Too much water causes stress to the plant and, in extreme cases, may cause root rot that will result in the plant leaf wilt and eventually die.
-The second most common reason for falling leaves is direct exposure to the sunlight.
+Too much water causes stress to the plant and, in extreme cases, may cause root rot that will result in the plant leaf wilt and eventually dying.
+The second most common reason for falling leaves is direct exposure to sunlight.

 Do Pilea depressa bloom flowers?

-Baby’s tear plant bloom tiny white creamy color flower that bloom in late spring.
-These small flowers are not suitable for use as decoration but they gives nice appearance to the plant.
+Baby’s tear plant bloom tiny white creamy color flower that blooms in late spring.
+These small flowers are not suitable for use as decoration but they give a nice appearance to the plant.

 Can you use baby’s tear for a terrarium?

-Yes, these make a right plant for a terrarium as they grow and spread well horizontally.
-You have to be bit careful as these have invasive tendencies.
+Yes, these make the right plant for a terrarium as they grow and spread well horizontally.
+You have to be a bit careful as these have invasive tendencies.
 Any unhindered growth and spread may cause them to overtake the entire terrarium.

-You can plant it in a container or keep them regularly trimmed to prevent any overgrowth.
-If planting in a small hanging basket, spread leaves alternatively over the sides to give waterfall appearance of plant.
+You can plant them in a container or keep them regularly trimmed to prevent any overgrowth.
+If planting in a small hanging basket, spread leaves alternatively over the sides to give the waterfall appearance of the plant.